senseexcel/senseexcel/README.md

 table by selecting Dimensions, Measures, or Formulas along with the ability to apply sorting and add-on properties.

+For more on this topic, see section 8.3 below.

 ### 6.5 "Bookmarks"